scala/docs.scala-lang/_overviews/jdk-compatibility/overview.md

 ## Running versus compiling

-JDK 8, 11, and 17 are all good choices both for *compiling* and *running* Scala code.
+JDK 8, 11, and 17 are all reasonable choices both for *compiling* and *running* Scala code.

 Since the JVM is normally backwards compatible, it is usually safe to use a newer JVM for *running* your code than the one it was compiled on, especially if you are not using JVM features designated "experimental" or "unsafe".

-If you compile on JDK 11+ but have users on an older JDK version, additional care is needed to avoid using APIs and features that don't exist in 8.
-Therefore, *compiling* on 8 may be the safest choice in this scenario.
-(Some Scala developers use JDK 11 or 17 for their daily work, but do release builds on JDK 8.)
+JDK 8 remains in use at many shops (as of early 2022), but usage is declining and some projects are dropping support.
+If you compile on JDK 11+ but want to allow your users to stay on 8, additional care is needed to avoid using APIs and features that don't exist in 8.
+(For this reason, some Scala developers use JDK 11 or 17 for their daily work but do release builds on JDK 8.)

-Additionally, you can also run your Scala application on GraalVM which is a JVM.
-GraalVM performs well on the Scala benchmarks, and it benefits from GraalVM runtime and runs faster too.

 ## Long Term Support (LTS) versions